development6601/test-react-todo/README.md

 ## 📖 Description

-This directory, `.`, is a temporary repository likely used for storing project files during a specific build or operation.
+This directory, `.`, is a temporary repository for project files.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes implementation files.